gnembon/scarpet/programs/simulations/README.md

-Examples for using generators, and setting large numbers of blocks
+Examples for setting pallettes of blocks, setting sizes to change large areas of blocks based on input conditions (either player or mathmatically defined ones)